ridoystarlord/Routine-Planner-Frontend/README.md

 ## Build

-To run this project use
+To build this project use

 ```bash
   npm run build